soppyMann/HackingProgram/README.md

 * Run Hack.py
 ### Alternatively:
-* Put all thr files in the same folder
+* Put all the files in the same folder

 * Open a Python Console in the folder